stephaneVercouillieBMID/slate/source/index.html.md

 **itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow users to login securely and to share data with your application.

-itsme(r) Login use pairwise identifier
+itsme(r) Login uses pairwise user identifier, meaning each partner will have a different identifier for the same user.

 If data usage is justified and consent is provided by the end-user during authentication, following data can be transmitted to your application